 1. Handle errors gracefully

 When a web developer builds a website, they often need to view detailed error messages to work out why things aren’t working as planned.

 This is fine on your private development server, but allowing these detailed messages to be displayed on your live website can be a huge security risk.
 They could give away important information that an attacker could use to break in to your web server.

 Make sure you tidy up all error messages before you launch your site.
 Any errors that may appear should mean something to the people using your website, without giving away any sensitive information.
 A good book to help you understand how to do this is 'Defensive design for the web'.

 2. Use a secure connection to transfer sensitive data

-Most people know that when a ‘golden padlock’ appears in their web browser, it indicates that the connection is secure.
+Most people know that when a ‘padlock’ appears in their web browser, it indicates that the connection is secure.
 The secure padlock is generated by a secure sockets layer (SSL) certificate, which you have to install on the server hosting your website.
 It ensures all traffic sent between your web server and a user’s computer is encrypted to prevent malicious eavesdroppers from reading any sensitive information.

 3. Say no to injections